sfu-bigdata/bd-glossary/Glossary.md

 The process of using [statistical models](#machine-learning) and software to [transform data](#data-transformation) into useful [information](#information) and to draw conclusions towards effective decision making.[^3],[^4] [#disciplines](#disciplines)

+### API

+API is an acronym for Application Programming Interface.
+Through the API, a Program (like a website or code) accesses an Application (a database or another application) through a common language, protocol (or Interface) through which the two systems interact. [#lesson-10](#lesson-10)

 ### Arithmetic operations

 Includes basic statistics: such as _sums_, _counts_, _means_ (or _averages_), _medians_, _percentiles_, or [_standard deviations_](#standard-deviation). [#operations](#operations) [#lesson-08](#lesson-08)